 - Statistics: 4.8 – Quite Easy

-- Art History: 5.2 – Moderate Difficulty, but time-intensive
+- Art History: 5.3 – Moderate Difficulty and time-intensive

 Some points you need to know about the easiest-ranked AP tests:

 AP Chinese is often taken by people already familiar with the Chinese.
-Perhaps this explains why it’s considered so easy (2.9 / 10), and so quick to study (3.2 / 10).
-Also, the average score (4.1) and rate of 5 grades (57%) are both higher than for any other class, by some margin!
+Perhaps this explains why it’s considered easy (3.9 / 10) and so quick to study (3.5 / 10), and has the second highest pass rate (84%).
+Also, the average score (3.9) and rate of 5 grades (45%) are very high compared to other classes!
 You’ll likely find AP Chinese much harder work than most class alumnae if you’re new to the language.

-Environmental Science class alumnae rate it as a relatively easy class (4.2 / 10 average difficulty rating) BUT the pass rate is unusually low (48%), especially for such an easy-rated class.
-Very few students graduate with the top grade of 5 (just 6% in 2021).
+Environmental Science class alumnae rate it as a relatively easy class (4.4 / 10 average difficulty rating) BUT the pass rate is fairly low (54%), especially for such an easy-rated class.
+Very few students graduate with the top grade of 5 (just 9% in 2022).

-AP Spanish is considered moderately difficult (5.1 / 10), but has a pass rate (85%) that’s second only to Chinese.
+AP Spanish is considered moderately difficult (5.2 / 10), but has the third highest pass rate (82%).
 As with other AP languages, the class will be much harder if you don’t already speak some Spanish.

-A note on our methodology for evaluating the “easiest” AP tests
+A note on our methodology for evaluating the “easiest” and AP tests

 We see these difficulty ratings from AP alumni as the best way to assess which AP classes are easiest.